 Useful links

-Ken Robinson on creativity by ecastro, on Flickr
+@sirkenrobinson on Standardisation by mrkrndvs, on Flickr

 Posted from Diigo.
 The rest of my favorite links are here.